vidishsirdesai/projects/README.md

 Attacks are majorly classified as follows,
 1. Normal ("normal"): These connections are considered benign and do not pose a threat.
 2. Denial of Services ("dos"): These attacks aim to disrupt the normal operation of a network or system by overwhelming it with excessive traffic or malicious requests.
-Examples include, "back", "land", "neptune", "pod", "smurf", and "teardrop".
+Examples include, "neptune", "teardrop", "smurf", "pod", "back", and "land"
 3. User to Root ("u2r"): These attacks exploit vulnerabilities in a system to gain unauthorized root-level access.
-Examples include, "buffer_overflow", "loadmodule", "perl", and "rootkit".
+Examples include, "rootkit", "buffer_overflow", "loadmodule", and "perl".
 4. Remote to Local ("r2l"): These attacks attempt to gain unauthorized access to a system from a remote location.
-Examples include, "ftp_write", "guess_passwd", "imap", "multihop", "phf", "spy", "warezclient", and "warezmaster".
+Examples include, "warezclient", "guess_passwd", "ftp_write", "multihop", "imap", "warezmaster", "phf", and "spy".
 5. Probe ("probe"): Probing attacks, which aim to gather information about a network or system.
-This category includes attacks like, "ipsweep", "nmap", and "satan" that scan networks for vulnerabilities and gather information.
+This category includes attacks like, "ipsweep", "portsweep", "nmap", and "satan" that scan networks for vulnerabilities and gather information.

 A high level classification of these attack types can be created, and elements in the `attack` column can be assigned to one of the high level classes.